-Central Hawke's Bay has changed and it’s time for a District Plan that reflects who we are today and our aspirations for the future.
+Central Hawke's Bay District has changed and we are preparing a District Plan that reflects who we are today and our aspirations for the future.

 We started our District Plan review in 2018.
 We received a lot of feedback from the community and stakeholders on a Draft District Plan.
 That feedback helped us develop this Proposed District Plan for everyone to consider.
-It was publicly notified on 28 May 2021 and you can make a submission on it from 28 May 2021 to 6 August 2021 at 5pm.
+It was publicly notified in May 2021, and Council received 123 submissions and 29 further submissions.

 Step 1: Check the Planning Maps